Research and Scholarship in Pharmacy

 This experience could include hypothesis-driven research (e.g., preclinical, translational, clinical, epidemiologic, health services, educational) or non-hypothesis driven research (e.g., method development and validation, quality improvement).

 Students entering this selective pathway will enroll in Research and Scholarship in Pharmacy 1 (PHCY 624, 1.5 credits) in the PY2 spring semester, Research and Scholarship in Pharmacy 2 (PHCY 725, 1.5 credits) in the PY3 fall semester, and Research and Scholarship in Pharmacy 3 (PHCY 726, 3.0 credits) in the PY3 spring semester.

-Over the course of 3 semesters, students will gain skills and achieve learning outcomes through self-directed learning, attending and actively participating in a weekly common hour, development and execution of their project, completion of 4 RASP deliverables, and guidance and instruction by their faculty mentor.
+Over the course of this longitudinal experience, students will gain skills and achieve learning outcomes through self-directed learning, attending and actively participating in a weekly common hour, development and execution of their project, completion of 4 RASP deliverables, and guidance and instruction by their faculty mentor.
 Although project progression will vary by student and project, a general framework and timeline of key events is outlined below.

 - Deliverable #1: written project proposal (completed during RASP 1)

 - Deliverable #2: oral project proposal presentation and revised written proposal (completed during RASP 2)

 - Deliverable #3: oral poster presentation (completed during RASP 3)

 - Deliverable #4: written final manuscript/report (completed during RASP 3)